gentrace/gentrace-python/README.md

 asyncio.run(dataset_evals())
 ```

-The `eval_dataset` utility creates a 'test result' span for each test case processed from the dataset.
+The `eval_dataset` utility creates a 'test' span for each test case processed from the dataset.
 If the `interaction` argument (e.g., `query_ai`) is an `@interaction`-decorated function, then for each test case, an additional interaction span is created.

-This interaction span is nested within its corresponding 'test result' span.
+This interaction span is nested within its corresponding 'test' span.
 All these spans are sent to Gentrace, allowing detailed analysis of how the interaction performs across the entire dataset.

 ## OpenTelemetry Integration